Na-sys/adobe-premiere-pro/index.md

 ![Libr](/images/Libr.jpg)

-## Changing in and out points,closing gaps
+## Changing in out points and closing gaps

 You can change the In point or the Out point of a clip in the timeline by using the Selection tool.
 Place your cursor over either end of a clip until it changes into a red bracket with a double arrow through it.
 This is your trim Tool (Trim-in or Trim-out, depending on whether your at the beginning or end of a clip), also known informally as the Red bracket Tool.
 Click and drag in either direction to shorten or lengthen the clip.